Friends of Myakka River

 With over 25 years of academic and global business experience, Miri brings an extensive background in strategic planning, marketing and education to Friends of Myakka River.
 Miri holds a doctorate in social psychology from Washington University in St. Louis.

 In 2021, in an important first step towards making FOMR a stronger and more successful organization, the Board of Directors first hired Miri to explore opportunities for our organization to achieve a new level of impact, especially in the areas of fundraising, outreach, community engagement and environmental education.
-Due to the success of these initial efforts, as Friends of Myakka River's first Executive Director, Miri is working with the board to continue to grow Friends of Myakka River's environmental education impact, while increasing financial support of Myakka River State Park.
+Due to the success of these initial efforts, as Friends of Myakka River's first Executive Director, Miri is working with the board to continue to grow Friends of Myakka River's environmental education and community outreach impact, while increasing financial support of Myakka River State Park.

 A Sarasota resident since 2014, Miri is happiest exploring wild Florida, often on her bike, and capturing its beauty with her camera.
 She is especially partial to those off the beaten track backcountry trails and has recently rediscovered the joys of climbing trees.